lukeorth/poison-demo-site/content/posts/introducing-poison.md

 theme = "poison"
 {{</highlight >}}

-Lastly, if there are any future updates to this repository that you wish to include in your local copy, you can retrieve these by running:
+Lastly, if there are any future updates to this repository that you wish to include in your local copy, these can be retrieved by running:

 {{< highlight text >}}
 cd themes/poison